Anshika1321/Digital-Nurture-4.0-Learning-Program-Solutions/Week 3 - 6375713/1. Spring-Data-Jpa-Handson/Hands-on 4/README.md

 - **Hibernate**: An ORM framework that implements JPA.
 It adds additional features like HQL, caching, lazy loading, etc.

 - **Spring Data JPA**: An abstraction over JPA that eliminates boilerplate code and integrates seamlessly with Spring Boot.
-It uses repositories and provides automatic CRUD implementation.
+It uses repositories and provides automatic CRUD implementations.

 ## 📘 Key Takeaways